Scottish Television: Pre-Launch

 Thomson said that, in initial stages, he expected to produce about ten hours a week of Scottish programmes.
 This was at a time when, under the terms of the Television Act, they were limited to a programme schedule of 50 hours a week.
 "It will certainly make the Scottish station very Scottish indeed in its programme content," he said.
 They planned a talent show, Fanfare; a quiz programme; a play presented once a month or each alternate month, chosen from either the Citizen's, Glasgow, the Gateway, Edinburgh, or the theatres in Perth or Dundee.
 There would also be a series, The Tamsons, about a Scottish family — but the problem was going to be finding someone who could write this, as not many Scots were experienced in writing for television.
 Scotsplay was also planned as a children's programme, while In Heaven and Earth was described by Purdy as "our big cultural effort", which would "contain a bit of anything and everything culturally interesting, provocative, or entertaining"; it would run for half an hour.
 British news would be featured twice a day, followed by Scottish news.
 In July, it was announced that the Scottish actor James Robertson Justice, a Rank Organization film star, would introduce STV's opening programme, This is Scotland.

 1950s

 Scottish Television began broadcasting at 5:30 pm on Saturday 31 August 1957 with This is Scotland, an hour-long variety broadcast live from the Theatre Royal studios – STV was the seventh ITV franchise to launch, and the first outside the three largest regions (London, the Midlands and Northern England), as well as the first to broadcast seven days a week.
-Scottish Television’s first sport-related programme was "Fanfare", which debuted on September 2, 1957 where, compered by Archie McCulloch, supporters of rival football club competed against one another each Monday.
+Scottish Television's first sport-related programme was "Fanfare", which debuted on 2 September 1957, where, compered by Archie McCulloch, supporters of rival football clubs competed against one another each Monday.